What is Support at Home?

 Effective from 1 November 2025, the Australian Government’s Support at Home program is set to transform in-home aged care services.
 This initiative aims to provide older Australians with the necessary support to live safely and comfortably in their own homes for as long as possible.

-How will it work?
+How does it work?

-What Services Will Be Available?
+What Services Are Available?

 Short-Term Care Pathways